 An Industry of Innovation:

-Government Technology (gov tech) as a market segment helps governments perform mission-critical work to serve their communities effectively.
-The eighth annual GovTech 100 curation highlights the explosive growth of the gov tech market and the leaders driving public-sector innovation.
+Government Technology (govtech) as a market segment helps governments perform mission-critical work to serve their communities effectively.
+The ninth annual GovTech 100 curation highlights the explosive growth of the govtech market and the leaders driving public-sector innovation.

 By the Numbers:

-- Went through 293 rounds of funding in total
+- Went through 294 rounds of funding (in total)

 Read the January feature of the GovTech 100 on govtech.com and check out the full list: https://www.govtech.com/100